- Can I use a Zoom cable modem with my cable company’s Internet service?

 - Are Zoom cable modems compatible with the phone services provided by Comcast and Time Warner Cable?

-- What is the benefit of using a Zoom Cable Modem?
+- What are the benefits of using a Zoom cable modem?

 - What is DOCSIS and how will it benefit me?

 - Can I watch TV while using a Zoom cable modem?

 - How do I log on to a cable Internet service provider?